The 7 Decorating Mistakes Everyone Makes in Their Living Room

-"Art hung the wrong way on a wall is like a character in a movie wearing a really bad wig," says Henderson.
-"It's just kinda hard not to see it, and you wish so bad you could just rip it off, knowing that everything would be so much better without it.
+"Art hung the wrong way on a wall is like a character in a movie wearing a really bad wig," Henderson says, "it's just kinda hard not to see it, and you wish so bad you could just rip it off, knowing that everything would be so much better without it.
 It doesn't ruin your experience, but it's just terribly distracting."

-While most generally agree that art should be hung at eye-level, the stylist stresses that this doesn't apply in every case.
+While some agree that art should be hung at eye level, the stylist stresses that this doesn't apply in every case.
 "Yes, the art should be at eye level, but not if your ceilings are really low and not if you are really tall," she says.
-"If the wall were cut up vertically into four sections (going from bottom to top), think of the art being in the third quadrant (counting from the floor)."
+"If the wall were cut up vertically into four sections (going from bottom to top), think of the art being in the third quadrant (counting from the floor)," says Henderson.